Hydrogen Combustion Engines (H2-ICE) 2026: JCB & Toyota Heavy Duty Strategy

 Economic Analysis: TCO vs Diesel and Fuel Cell Alternatives

-Total cost of ownership (TCO) for hydrogen options involves trade-offs between capex, fuel cost, maintenance, and residual value.
+Total cost of ownership (TCO) for hydrogen options involves trade-offs between capex, fuel cost,

 H2-ICE tends to win on capex and familiarity, while fuel cells win on efficiency when hydrogen is expensive.